What Is A “Dangerous Condition” And How Do I Prove That It Caused My Injury?

 When an overpass collapses on a public right of way, the government entity that controls the overpass can typically be held liable for creating a dangerous condition.
 However, the plaintiff would have to prove several things, including that the overpass was deteriorated, defective or damaged in such a way that it would create a foreseeable injury.
 A dangerous condition could also be proven if the public entity had the power to prevent or fix the overpass from collapsing before it actually happened, but failed to do so.

 Not all law firms have the experience of going head to head with the government.
 We do.

-For more information on Dangerous Conditions on Public Property, a initial consultation is your next best step.
-Get the information you need by calling (213) 277-7872 today.
+For more information on dangerous conditions on public property, an initial consultation is your next best step.
+Get the information you need by calling our Southern California dangerous public property lawyers at (213) 236-9720 today.